maddieamie/reading-notes/README.md

 **What does it mean to have a ‘chatty’ web API?
 Is this a good or a bad thing?**

+An API where there are too many small requests for smaller bits of information--generally not ideal.
+Try to design bigger resources that can be retrieved in a single request--if feasible.
+If it's too big, then it can increase the bandwidth cost and latency of a request.

 **What status code does a successful GET request return?**

 **What status code does an unsuccessful GET request return?**